-The early 2003 short-lived situation involving Hoover's Inc. is a good reminder of this lesson.
+28 The early 2003 short-lived situation involving Hoover's Inc. is a good reminder of this lesson.
 There, Hoover had signed a merger agreement to be acquired by D&B Corp. for \$7 per share.
 Shortly thereafter, a disgruntled shareholder, Marathon Partners, organized a competing bid with Austin Ventures to buy Hoover's for \$8 per share.
 When D&B Corp. indicated that it would not raise its bid, Hoover's Inc. was not yet in a position to close the deal with the interloper, and Marathon Partners and Austin Ventures subsequently withdrew their bid.
-This sequence highlights the fact that a company should never give up "a bird in the hand" before first assuring that it will be able to close the deal with the interloper.
+This sequence highlights the fact that a company should never give up "a bird in the hand" before first assuring that it will be able to close the deal with the interloper, though recently some shareholders have shown a willingness, in deals such as Dollar Thrifty and Dynegy, to opt for the "two(?) in the bush" approach.

-Of course, the late 2007/early 2008 spate of busted transactions, particularly in the private equity area, highlights the need for careful drafting to avoid potentially providing the bidder with an opportunity to walk from the deal or invoke a purported condition.
+29 Of course, the late 2007/early 2008 spate of busted transactions, particularly in the private equity area, highlights the need for careful drafting to avoid potentially providing the bidder with an opportunity to walk from the deal or invoke a purported condition.
 In the volatile economic environment existing during this period, contracts have been scoured for ambiguities to take advantage of, and even such previously "boilerplate" concepts as "reasonable best efforts" have become the subject of heated litigation (such as in the Blackstone/Alliance Data transaction).